runtools/run/docs/content/reference/method-resources.md

 ##### @run

-The `@run` attribute allows to specify an expression to execute when the method is invoked.
+The `@run` attribute allows to specify an [expression](/docs/reference/expressions) that should be executed when the method is invoked.
 For simple cases, it is a convenient way to define an action without having to write an implementation.

 Example: